What we think

 Integrated care in England is now being pursued through ICSs.
 Since April 2021, all parts of England have been covered by one of 42 ICSs.
 They are underpinned by joint working at ‘place’ level, which is where much of the heavy lifting of integration takes place, driven by ’place-based partnerships’ involving NHS organisations, local authorities, voluntary and community sector organisations and local communities across a smaller footprint than an ICS, often based on the area covered by a local authority.
 These are complemented by initiatives at neighbourhood level, where primary care networks (groups of GP practices and other community-based services) work together to deliver improved services to populations of 30–50,000.
 Other non-statutory partnerships, such as provider collaboratives, are also set to become a key part of the arrangements across health and social care.
 These partnership arrangements encourage organisations to work together and focus on system-wide objectives and improving outcomes for the communities they serve.

-In early 2021, the Department of Health and Social Care published a White Paper that included the legislative proposals now incorporated in the Health and Care Bill.
-The Bill entered parliament in July 2021.
+In early 2021, the Department of Health and Social Care published a White Paper that included the legislative proposals now incorporated in the Health and Care Act.
+The Act entered parliament in July 2021 and came into effect in July 2022.
 In addition to setting out a statutory framework for ICSs, it will remove some of the legal and financial rules that have hampered integrated care.
 This includes changes to the competition and procurement rules, which could give ICSs greater flexibility to deliver joined-up care to the increasing number of people who rely on multiple services.